miRTop/incubator/projects/tewari/minutes.md

 * Marc to contact tewari's paper authors
 * Lorena to analyze other data set with spike-ints
 * Lorena to share the fasta files to be analized with miRGe2 (maybe?)
+* Lorena to compare distribution of plasma sample and equimolar to see if they are the same

 ## 08-30-2018